Buddhist Meditation in Exeter

 Thursday 7:30pm: 16th Karmapa Meditation

 For newcomers to Buddhism there is a brief introductory explanation that gives an overview of Diamond Way Buddhism, its Buddhist practices and how it fits with the overall Buddhist tradition.
-Next there is a 10 minute talk from a member of the group that covers in more detail a specific topic within our Buddhist practice.
-Lastly we have the main focus of the evening, a 16th Karmapa guided Buddhist meditation which takes approximately 25 minutes.
-Any questions you may have can be asked in a relaxed manner over refreshments after the meditation.
+There is sometimes a 10 minute talk from a member of the group that goes into a little more detail about a specific topic within Buddhism.
+We then have the main focus of the evening which is a guided meditation on the 16th Karmapa.
+This takes approximately 25 minutes and any questions you may have can be asked in a relaxed manner over refreshments after the meditation.

-Sunday morning is for one's own personal Diamond Way meditation practice.
-Although these are non-guided meditations, simply meditating with friends is a lot easier and more joyful than always practising on your own.
-You can come for the whole, or just part of the session and if needed receive introduction for the Refuge meditation or your next foundational practice.
-After meditation, we sometimes have a light lunch together, either here at the Buddhist centre or at a local venue.
+Sunday morning is for members personal Diamond Way meditation practice.
+Although these are non-guided meditations, meditating together with friends is both easier and more joyful than practising on your own.
+Please let us know if you wish to come along for either the whole, or just part of the session.
+If you need an introduction to the Refuge meditation or your next Ngöndro practice please let us know so we can arrange someone to be there who can give you the explanation.

 The evening starts with the 16th Karmapa meditation which takes about 30 minutes.
-After a short break, and replacing the guided "Loving Eyes meditation" previously practiced on Mondays, there is the opportunity for friends to meditate with their personal practice.
-Mondays are open to anyone that has previously been to our introductory evening on a Thursday although if you find Thursday evenings difficult to attend, please let us know beforehand and we can arrange an introduction for you on the Monday evening.
+Mondays are open to anyone that has previously been to our introductory evening on a Thursday although if you find Thursday evenings difficult to attend, please let us know and we can arrange an introduction for you on the Monday evening.
 All of our meditation sessions at the Exeter Diamond Way Buddhist centre are free of charge.

 Lectures and Courses